Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Plurisubharmonic singularities

-We will call a psh weight $u$ \emph{maximal} if it satisfies $(dd^c u)^n = 0$ outside $0$.
-In other words, this is when the Monge-Amp\`ere measure $(dd^c u)^n$ is equal to $\ld \delta_0$ for some $\ld \ge 0$ where $\delta_0$ is the Dirac measure at $0$.
-Note that the condition $(dd^c u)^n = 0$ makes sense for locally bounded psh functions thanks to \cite{BT76}.
-(See \cite[Preface and \S 3.1]{Kl91}, \cite{BT76}, \cite{R98} for more on maximality of psh functions and why this condition is called maximal.)
-In order to illustrate the importance of maximality, we recall the following crucial result from \cite{R13a} which was used in many results of \cite{R13a} that are quoted and applied in this paper.
+We will say that a psh weight $u$ at $0 \in \CC^n$ (i.e. $u \in W_0$) is \textbf{maximal} if it satisfies $(dd^c u)^n = 0$ outside $0$.
+In other words, this is when the Monge-Amp\`ere measure $(dd^c u)^n$ is equal to $\ld \delta_0$ for some $\ld \ge 0$ where $\delta_0$ is the Dirac measure at $0$. \footnote{See \cite[Preface and \S 3.1]{Kl91}, \cite{BT76}, \cite{R98} for more on maximality of psh functions and why this condition is called maximal.}

+The collection of maximal psh weights at $0$ will be denoted by $MW_0$.
+Example~\ref{Demailly} provides an example of a non-maximal psh weight.

+To illustrate the importance of maximality, we recall the following crucial result from \cite{R13} which was used in many results of \cite{R13} that are quoted and applied in this paper.

 \begin{proposition}\cite[Lem.
-2.2]{R13a} Let $D \subset \CC^n$ be a bounded hyperconvex domain containing $0$.
+2.2]{R13} Let $D \subset \CC^n$ be a bounded hyperconvex domain containing $0$.
 Let $\vp, \vp_j \; (j \ge 1) \in \PSH^{-} (D)$ be maximal psh weights that are equal to $0$ on $\partial D$.

 \begin{enumerate} \item

 Suppose that $\vp_j \ge \vp$ for every $j \ge 1$ and that the sequence $(\vp_j)$ decreases to a psh weight $\psi$.
 Then $\psi = \vp$ if and only if $(dd^c \vp_j)^n (\{ 0 \}) \to (dd^c \vp)^n (\{ 0 \})$.